John A. Gupton College

 John A. Gupton College is a private 2-year college in Nashville, Tennessee that specializes in mortuary science.
 Founded in 1946, it awards the Associate of Arts degree in Funeral Service.
 Gupton College is accredited by both the Commission on Colleges of the Southern Association of Colleges and Schools and the American Board of Funeral Service Education.
 Gupton is located just west of downtown Nashville, in the same building as the Tennessee Funeral Directors Associational Office.

-Most of Gupton's students attend in order to prepare for careers as funeral directors.
-All students follow the same curriculum.

 History

 Founding

-In March 1946, John A. Gupton Jr. and his wife Bernadean Gupton purchased the former Gov. Hill McAlister Mansion located at 2507 West End Avenue, in Nashville, Tennessee.
+In March 1946, John A. Gupton Jr. and his wife Bernadean purchased the former Gov. Hill McAlister Mansion located at 2507 West End Avenue, in Nashville, Tennessee.
 They founded and opened the John A. Gupton College of Mortuary Science on September 25, 1946.
 John was President and Bernadean was Educational Director.

-Renovation of the mansion for the college consisted of: first floor offices and a preparation room; second floor laboratories, a casket display room, library and student lounge; third floor lecture hall, lockers and private living quarters.
-Dormitories were also available to students.

 The first class began on September 27, 1946, with an enrollment of 26 students.
-The course work was nine months in length with matriculation held in March and September.
+The course work was nine months in length.

-In June 1947, the John A. Gupton Alumni Association was founded.
-The alumni association has established an endowment fund to show support of the college and its future.